tarasovp/udacity/CarND-Advanced-Lane-Lines/README.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![Example of unfistroeted images][image1]
+![Example of unfistroeted images][undistorted1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![alt text][undistorted2]

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-I've used perspective transform before binaryzation.
+I've used perspective transform before binaryzation - in my experiments it works better in such way.
 Unfortanutely I've not seen that sample src and dst are proveided, so I've used my own hardcoded points

 | Source        | Destination   |